ChongAih/project-kubernetes-flask-microservice/ReadMe.md

 * an external service of which the pod will expose a port (localhost:30000) for requests to be directed to.
-* an internal service of which the pod will expose an internal port to only Ingress (with load balancer function) and requests will be directed by Ingress to the corresponding interval service container port
+* (ongoing) an internal service of which the pod will expose an internal port to only Ingress (with load balancer function) and requests will be directed by Ingress to the corresponding interval service container port